Welcome to Science

 Year 8 Curriculum

 In year 8 students cover topic which build on their knowledge from year 7 allowing topics to be revisited and covered in greater depth.
 In year 8 students as exposed to many practical investigations as there is an emphasis on skills development to ensure students have the time to develop scientific skills.
-Students will cover topics from physics, chemistry and biology.
+Students will cover topics from physics, chemistry and biology and these are interleaved to support their knowledge retention and skills development.

 - Solar system